Leading Practices in Finance Offshoring

 In “Frontiers in Finance”, researchers at KPMG have revealed 5 leading practices that help investment banks – as well as other financial entities – rethink their offshoring models, conquer threats and boost value.

 You can read the full article from KPMG here.
-If you would like more information regarding offshoring your financial functions, AS White Global would love to discuss this in detail with you.
-We are the experienced service provider in Southeast Asia, we’ve helped many companies tap into the Asian talent pool, in the last 5 years.
+If you would like more information regarding outsourcing your financial functions, ASW Global would love to discuss this in detail with you.
+We are the experienced service provider in Southeast Asia, we’ve helped many companies tap into the Asian talent pool in the last 5 years.